medAmarFilali/watermelongame/README.md

 # Watermelon Game

+## Demo

+You can check out the live demo of the game [here](https://watermelongame-theta.vercel.app/).

 ## Description

 This project is a fun and interactive game built with React, Next.js, and Matter.js.
 The game involves different types of fruits, including watermelons, and the main objective is to interact with these fruits in a physics-based environment.